YES Network Talent

 One of the most respected and versatile sportscasters in the country, Eagle became the radio voice of the Nets in 1994 at the age of 25 and moved to the television side the following year.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

-In 2022, Eagle won his record seventh straight New York Emmy, and eighth in ten years, for Sports Play-by-Play for his Nets work on YES.
-His Nets broadcast partner Sarah Kustok won the 2020 and 2021 New York Emmy Awards for Sports Analyst, marking the only times that a broadcast team won New York Emmys for Sports Play-by-Play and Sports Analyst in the same year.
+In 2022, Eagle won his record seventh straight New York Emmy, and eighth in 10 years, for Sports Play-by-Play for his Nets work on YES.
+His Nets broadcast partner Sarah Kustok won the 2020 and 2021 New York Emmy Awards for Sports Analyst, marking the those two years the only times that a broadcast team has won New York Emmys for Sports Play-by-Play and Sports Analyst in the same year.

-Eagle earned National Sports Emmy nominations in 2021 and 2019 for his NCAA March Madness play-by-play work and in 2015 for his NFL and NCAA March Madness play-by-play work for CBS Sports and Turner Sports.
+Eagle earned National Sports Emmy nominations in 2022, 2021 and 2019 for his NCAA March Madness play-by-play work and in 2015 for his NFL and NCAA March Madness play-by-play work for CBS Sports and Turner Sports.
+2024 will mark his first season as the Voice of the NCAA Men’s Basketball Final Four.

-“Bird” has been named New York State Sportscaster of the Year by the National Sportscasters and Sportswriters Association five times: in 2013, 2014 (sharing with WNBC-TV’s Bruce Beck), 2016, 2018 and 2019.
+“Bird” has been named New York State Sportscaster of the Year by the National Sports Media Association five times: in 2013, 2014 (sharing with WNBC-TV’s Bruce Beck), 2016, 2018 and 2019.
+He was named National Sportscaster of the Year for 2022 by the same organization.
 In November 2018, Eagle received the Marty Glickman Award for Leadership in Sports Media from the Newhouse School at Syracuse University, his alma mater.

 A 1990 graduate of Syracuse, Eagle was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
 In August 2013, he was inducted into the WAER-FM (Syracuse University) Hall of Fame.